-I thank everybody present here for listening attentively and patiently for this wonderful welcome address.
+I thank everybody present here for listening attentively and patiently to this wonderful welcome address.
 Thank you all.

 Step seven: Write your full name and designation.

-It is important after the conclusion to write your name in full at the right-hand side and then followed by designation.
+It is important after the conclusion to write your name in full on the right-hand side and then followed by designation or.
 The designation should be written beneath your name as seen below.